EZecarias/ansipull/README.md

 - **playbooks/**: Additional playbooks to run or have triggered at will.

-- **roles/**: Directory which contains the base, server, and workstation roles.
+- **roles/**: Contains the base, server, and workstation roles.

-  - **roles/base**: Role which applies to every host/machine; contains things such as default configs, users, etc.
+  - **base/**: Role applied to every host/machine; contains default configs, users, etc.

-  - **roles/workstation**: Runs after the base role, and only on hosts designated to be workstations.
-GUI-specific things, such as GUI apps (Firefox, etc), Flatpaks, wallpaper, etc. Has a folder for the GNOME and MATE desktops.
+  - **workstation/**: Runs after the base role, and only on workstation hosts: GUI-specific things/apps (Firefox, etc), Flatpaks, wallpaper, etc. Has a folder for the GNOME and MATE desktops.

-  - **roles/server**: Runs after the base role, and only on hosts designated to be servers.
+  - **server/**: Runs after the base role, and only on server hosts.
 Monitoring plugins, unattended-updates, server firewall rules, and other server-related things are configured here.

 - **ansible.cfg**: Configuration settings for Ansible goes here.